 You will learn the intricacies of the 3DS Max interfaces, how to create primitive shapes and modify them using fundamental techniques like extrude, chamfer and bevel.
-We deal with additional significant aspects like the Material Editor, exporting and importing meshes, UV unwrapping and animation and conclude with the powerful Mental Ray renderer, which allows realistic environment rendering.
+We deal with additional aspects like the Material Editor, exporting and importing meshes, UV unwrapping and animation.
+The course concludes with the powerful Mental Ray renderer, which allows realistic environment rendering.

-Upon successful completion of this course, students should have a very good grasp on how to create any object you see in the real world; how to texture objects, and how to render realistic looking environments for a variety of content.
+Upon successful completion of this course, students should have a very good grasp of the techniques used to create any object, how to texture objects and how to render realistic looking environments for a variety of content.

 No prior knowledge or skills in 3D Modeling are required to study this course.